 Screw in the levelling rollers; tape the doors shut; tape the electric cord to the cabinet.
-When you get to your new home, put everything back and refer to page 4.
-If your refrigerator has an automatic ice maker, reconnect the water supply.
+When you get to your new home, put everything back, and refer to page 4.
+Don't forget to reconnect the water supply line if you have an icemaker.